ranjanzyx/ranjan-python-course/day14_classes_and_objects/day14_classes_and_objects.md

 - You have your recipe (class), your ingredients (instance variables), and your cooking steps (instance methods).
 - And just like in cooking, you can create many different cakes (objects) from the same recipe (class), each with its own specific flavors and decorations (attributes and methods).

-## Introduction to Class Variables and Class Methods
+## Class Variables and Class Methods
 - In object-oriented programming, especially in Python, classes act as blueprints for creating objects.
 - Classes can contain two main types of components: **variables** and **methods**.
 - Among these, there are distinctions based on whether they belong to the class itself or to instances of the class.